Body found in canal identified as missing Fowler truck driver

 The Merced County Sheriff dive team recovered the body on Saturday, after it was found by a deputy patrolling the banks of the canal, according to Goins.

-Goins said the man’s cause of death appears to be drowning and the Merced County Sheriff’s Office is continuing to investigate the case with the CHP to determine how Bains entered the canal.
+According to Goins, the Merced County Coroner determined the man’s cause of death to be drowning and the Sheriff’s Office is continuing to investigate the case with the CHP to determine how Bains entered the canal.

 Bains was reported missing near Los Banos and the big rig he was driving was discovered on the freeway Wednesday, partially blocking the northbound lane.